shivashankarbejjanki/MultiThreadedCrawler/README.md

 [Thread-3] Crawling: https://example.com/contac

-⚡MultiThreadCrawler is a demonstration of efficient web crawling using multithreading.
+>>>MultiThreadCrawler is a demonstration of efficient web crawling using multithreading.